-Even though this celebration is all about love in many countries, in some of them it is not about celebrating romantic love, but rather friendship.
+Even though this celebration is all about love in many countries, in some of them it is not about celebrating romantic love, but friendship.
 For instance, this is the case of Finland, where Finns celebrate the “Friendship Day”, the so-called “Ystävänpäivä” in Finnish.
-Valentine’s Day in Finland is about friends, and we believe this is amazing and extremely cute!
+This celebration in Finland is about friends, and we believe this is amazing and extremely cute!

-In fact, celebrating friendship on February 14th is not a very old tradition in Finland and dates back to the 1980s.
+In fact, celebrating friendship on February 14th is not an ancient tradition in Finland and dates back to the 1980s.
 In Finnish calendars, the celebration began to appear only from 1996 onwards.

-The same occurs in the neighboring Estonia, where this day is called sõbrapäev, Friend’s Day.
-Valentine’s Day in Finland, and Estonia, is about everyone we care about.
+The same occurs in neighboring Estonia, where this day is called sõbrapäev, Friend’s Day.
+In Finland, and Estonia, is about everyone we care about.

 So if you live in Finland, or anywhere else, and you prefer to spend this amazing day with your friends, family, animals, or neighbors, well, you are not the only one!
 You must know that millions of people in the world already do it.

 What to eat on this day

 As this is a food blog and we love cooking and eating, we cannot forget to talk about what to eat on this special day.